Six Ideas for Mothering Yourself by Caring for Your Inner Child

 Mothering yourself means mothering your inner child:

 For me, the feelings of my inner child are hard to miss.
-When I experience deep and profound sadness or longing, and I know it’s coming from my inner child.
+When I experience deep and profound sadness or longing, I know it’s coming from my inner child.
 She feels things very deeply and brings them to my attention.

 As adults, we are the only ones who can adequately mother our inner child.
+The ability to mother oneself as an adult is crucial for personal growth and emotional well-being.

 Here are some ways you can begin to mother yourself today: